Brief psychotic disorder

 Brief psychotic disorder is often a provisional or retrospective diagnosis with a substantial rate of recurrence and subsequent diagnosis of another psychotic disorder or affective disorder with psychosis.
 Symptom duration is one factor distinguishing brief psychotic disorder from schizophreniform disorder (one to six months) and schizophrenia (at least six months).
 Other disorders with psychotic features in the differential diagnosis include affective disorders, substance-induced disorders, psychosis due to a general medical condition and psychotic disorder, not otherwise specified (NOS).

 This topic discusses brief psychotic disorder.
 The epidemiology, pathogenesis, course, clinical manifestations, diagnosis, and treatment of other psychotic disorders are described separately.
-(See "Schizophrenia: Clinical manifestations, course, assessment, and diagnosis" and "Schizophrenia: Epidemiology and pathogenesis" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Psychosocial interventions for schizophrenia" and "Evaluation and management of treatment-resistant schizophrenia" and "Clinical manifestations, differential diagnosis, and initial management of psychosis in adults".)
+(See "Schizophrenia in adults: Clinical manifestations, course, assessment, and diagnosis" and "Schizophrenia in adults: Epidemiology and pathogenesis" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Psychosocial interventions for schizophrenia" and "Evaluation and management of treatment-resistant schizophrenia" and "Clinical manifestations, differential diagnosis, and initial management of psychosis in adults".)

 Brief psychotic disorder is diagnosed based on DSM-5 diagnostic criteria, which require the disorder to last more than one day and less than one month .
 An ICD-10 (International Classification of Diseases, 10th edition) criterion for overlapping conditions, acute and transient psychotic disorders, applies to psychoses with an acute onset and a duration of one to three months depending on subtype .
 (See 'Diagnosis' below.)